HebiRobotics/hebi_description/README.md

 Additionally, when naming actuators (`xacro:x5` or `xacro:x8` types), then convention is `<family>/<name>`.
 This allows the HEBI Gazebo simulation plugins to properly load and simulate the actuators.

 Here is a segment of a XACRO file which connects a 3-DOF hebi arm to a "base" link in the world, and adds an "end effector" link at the end.
-Note -- HEBI xacro component currently must always define a child element for their joint to connect to!
+Note -- HEBI xacro components currently must always define a child element for their joint to connect to!

 ```
   ...